 Obviously not getting seasick means a better vacation for just about anyone.
 In our area, it is never necessary to go out in open ocean when the weather is rough to catch fish.
 Not everyone is capable of fishing stormy ocean conditions and even people capable may want to consider more pleasant and safer options.
-Also to consider is that often the bigger trophy fish are in areas that the main fleet does not fish very often.
+Also to consider is that many times the bigger trophy fish are in areas that the main fleet does not fish.
 These areas are often in calm, quiet bays and inlets where the fishing is very relaxing and enjoyable.

 Not getting bored & bruised

 If you have a large group and would like everyone to go home with plenty of fish you will need to fill those fish boxes and the surefire way to fill boxes fast is with giant halibut.
 Catching giant halibut often requires patient waiting with not much happening.
 This is commonly done on anchor, possibly in lumpy, inclement weather and with heavy fishing gear.

 Not filling your freezer with large, poor quality halibut